markdoliner/flickrmirrorer/README.md

 Usage
 =====
 The script was developed on Linux.
-It should work on other Unixy operating systems such as OS X, hopefully without changes.
+It should work on other Unixy operating systems like macOS, hopefully without changes.
 It could probably be made to work on Microsoft Windows with minor changes.

-To set `flickrmirrorer` up the first time:
+One time setup:

 ```
 git clone https://github.com/markdoliner/flickrmirrorer
 cd flickrmirrorer
+python3 -m venv .venv
-pip install -r requirements.txt
+.venv/bin/pip install -r requirements.txt
 ```

-Then run:
+Then run this to backup your Flickr data:

 ```
-python flickrmirrorer.py /mnt/backup/flickr/
+.venv/bin/python flickrmirrorer.py /mnt/backup/flickr/
 ```

 (Replace `/mnt/backup/flickr` with the path to your backup)

-The first time you run this command, it will pop open your web browser and request permission from Flickr.
+The first time you run this command, it will open your web browser and request permission from Flickr.

 See `--help` for options.